 Dark, elegant, and catchy product page for the neon signs shop, balanced and scannable

-If going from page to page or jumping from screen to screen is not a part of the journey into the sales funnel, save every users’ click possible.
-Too many operations are tiring and annoying which is a kind of negative emotion.
+If going from page to page or jumping from screen to screen is not a part of the journey into the sales funnel, save every user’s click possible.
+Too many operations are tiring and annoying, which is a kind of negative emotion.
 And emotions have a huge impact on user experience and make retaining users much harder.
-Minimize the number of clicks on the way of choosing and buying whenever it’s possible – this way you respect the user’s time better than politest words of thanks.
-For example, avoid dropdowns for a little number of choices in basic options such as color or model choice.
+Minimize the number of clicks on the way of choosing and buying whenever it’s possible – this way, you respect the user’s time better than the politest words of thanks.
+For example, avoid dropdowns for a small number of choices in basic options such as color or model choice.

 Product page first-screen view on Sportsdirect website: no information is hidden in dropdown menus, so it’s super easy to scan the availability of models and sizes, the CTA is seen immediately, the number of items is changed easily by typing or manipulating plus/minus controls, arrows show how to see more images, and breadcrumbs help to jump back to choosing other items easily.

-Exotic Fruit e-commerce app uses a tab for adding the needed number of products by a simple tap
+Exotic Fruit e-commerce app uses a tab for adding the needed number of products with a simple tap.

 Social proof is a big factor of impact on the decision-making process in both the physical and digital worlds.
 It is a psychological and social phenomenon of people copying the actions of others to undertake behavior in a certain situation.
 This term was introduced by Robert Cialdini in his 1984 book Influence; the concept is also called informational social influence.

-In e-commerce, the experience of the previous buyers influences the behavior of the next ones greatly, that’s why rating, comments, and reviews are needed, especially at mass-market platforms.
+In e-commerce, the experience of the previous buyers influences the behavior of the next ones greatly; that’s why ratings, comments, and reviews are needed, especially on mass-market platforms.
 They help customers feel united with a group of similar buyers, which is easy to feel in the actual store among other shoppers but even more needed in the online shopping experience when you are shopping alone in front of a computer or mobile screen.
-What’s more, reviews can answer the questions the customer has and this way support the positive decision about buying – or prevent from buying the wrong item and getting the negative experience.
+What’s more, reviews can answer the questions the customer has, and this way support the positive decision about buying – or prevent from buying the wrong item and having a negative experience.